lovasko/ctfquery/README.md

 New name: pid_t
 ```

-A type with ID 775 disguised as the `pid_t` using the `typedef` sorcery.
-Let's
+And we could.
+A type with ID 775 disguised as the `pid_t` using the `typedef`
-dive even further!
+sorcery.
+Sneaky.
+Let's dive even further!

 ```
 $ ctfquery -t 775 /boot/kernel/kernel
     Kind: typedef
   Ref ID: 17
 New name: __pid_t
 ```

 Oh man!
 This is a serious `typedef` hell!
-For how long will I have to follow
+For how long will we have to follow
-this links?
-Luckily, we can solve typedef chains with the `-c` option:
+these links?
+Luckily, we can solve typedef chains with the `-c` option for free:

 ```
 $ ctfquery -c 776 /boot/kernel/kernel
 pid_t (776) -> __pid_t (775) -> __int32_t (17) -> int (16)
 ```

-Finally some solid info right there, it all seems to boil down to the type with
+Finally, some solid info right there, it all seems to boil down to the type with
 ID 16.
 You guessed correctly, we're gonna inspect the hell out of it!

 ```